smikhalevski/xslt-extensions/README.md

 ### `set-timezone`

-Changes provided date-time string to match given timezone and outputs string in format: `[-]yyyy-MM-ddThh:mm:ss.μμμ(Z|(+|-)hh:mm)`.
+Changes provided date-time string to match given timezone and outputs fully qualified [RFC 3339][RFC] string.
 If invalid format of date-time is provided then empty string is returned.

 **Parameters**<br/>
 * **`date-time`** [RFC][RFC]-compliant date-time string.
 Optional, by default equals to value of current node.